On the Borel-Cantelli Lemmas, the Erd\H{o}s-R\'enyi Theorem, and the Kochen-Stone Theorem: Introduction

 \subsection{Rate of convergence vs rate of metastability}

-As mentioned above, in our quantitative analysis of the Kochen-Stone theorem below we will make use of Terrence Tao's notion of \emph{metastability} \cite{tao2008structure}.
+As mentioned above, in our quantitative analysis of the Kochen-Stone theorem we will make use of Terence Tao's notion of \emph{metastability} \cite{tao2008structure}.
 As an example, consider the statement that a sequence of reals $(x_n)_{n=1}^\infty$ is Cauchy convergent:

 A \emph{rate of Cauchy convergence} (or just \emph{rate of convergence}) for the sequence is a function $\phi \colon \NN \to \NN^+$ (where $\NN^+$ denotes the positive integers) such that

 While the mere existence of $\phi$ in (\ref{mod-conv}) is equivalent to (\ref{cauchy-convergence}), if one has an explicit $\phi$ for which (\ref{mod-conv}) holds, one has a quantitative rather than merely qualitative understanding of the convergence of the sequence $(x_n)_{n=1}^\infty$.
 However, for a given sequence that is known to be convergent, it may not be possible to provide an explicit rate of convergence: in many interesting cases, it can be shown that no computable function $\phi$ satisfying (\ref{mod-conv}) exists.
 In such cases, it is often worth considering the equivalent ``metastable'' version of (\ref{cauchy-convergence}), namely: